clojure/core.typed/README.md

   (t/cast t/Int x))
 ```

-Expression evaluated via `eval` will also be type checked if the following is true at runtime:
+Expressions evaluated via `eval` will also be type checked if the following is true at runtime:
 `(= :core.typed (:lang (meta *ns*)))`.

 ## [Talk] Clojure Conj 2012